Maxstoke Priory: The Priory today

 The Tower retains is north wall almost to its full height.
 The lower part of the east wall remains along with the chancel arch.
 Only the stumps of the south and west walls survive.
 The line of the gable of the chancel roof is visible on the east wall of the tower.
 The tower stood at the crossing of the priory church.
 It is an interesting piece of architecture.
 It is square at its lower levels but continues octagonally by high broaches.
 The northern and southern arches are rather narrow.

 The Nave has been revealed by excavation to have been aisle less, but nothing can now be seen above ground.
 The cloisters lay to the north of the nave but, like the nave, nothing now survives above ground.

 The Chancel does not survive above ground.
 Excavations revealed that like the nave it had no aisles.
 The eastern end was square.
 The jamb of a window survives on the eastern side of the north-eastern crossing pier.

 The Inner Precinct Wall survives in part about 100m west of Priory Farmhouse (the former inner gate).
 It is built of irregularly coursed sandstone and contains the remains of doorways, archways and ogee arches.
 It may have formed part of the western cloistral range.

 The Granary, with the pool for the watermill lies within the grounds of the Old Rectory.
 It is now covered with ferns and is said to be particularly attractive.
 The remains of the priories fish ponds are also located in the grounds of the Old Rectory.

 The Precinct Wall is unusually well preserved and still survives for much of its length.
 At its extreme western end two arches still survive marking the place where the mill race left the mill.
 Also grade II* listed.

 There is also one other possible piece of the priory surviving today.
 If it is from the priory it is a remarkable survival indeed and it is now owned by the local parish church.
-It is a chalice which id dated 1519.
+It is a chalice which is dated 1519.
 It may have been hidden at the time of the dissolution of the priory and was for many generations owned by the Haddon family who used it as a sugar bowl.
 It eventually came into the possession of Eric Gold who gave it to the church.
 It was rededicated to its sacred function in 1961.

 It is also possible that the local parish church of St. Michael may have also served as the cappella ante portas (chapel outside the gates) of the priory.

 The priory ruins are private property.
 The ruins of the outer gatehouse stand beside the road and can be viewed from there.
-The remainder is inaccessible to the general public unless you are lucky enough to be staying at the farmhouse in the inner gatehouse.
+The remainder is inaccessible to the general public apart from those staying at the farmhouse in the inner gatehouse.
 A tantalising glimpse of the remains of the tower can also be seen from the road.
 Please respect the privacy of the owners.